 - We assessed the susceptibility of the Pension Fund's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
 This included the evaluation of the risk of management override of controls.
-We determined that the principal risks were in relation to: - journals, management estimations and transactions outside the course of normal business; and - the significant accounting estimates in the financial statements, including those related to the valuation of level 2 and level 3 investments and the valuation of defined benefit net pension fund liabilities. - Our audit procedures involved: - evaluation of the design effectiveness of controls that the Deputy Chief Executive and Executive Director of Corporate Resources has in place to prevent and detect fraud; - analysis of the journals listing and determination of the criteria for selecting high risk unusual journals; - Identifying and testing unusual journals made during the year and the accounts production stage for appropriateness and corroboration; - gaining an understanding of the accounting estimates and critical judgements applied by management and considering their reasonableness; and - assessing the extent of compliance with the relevant laws and regulations as part of our procedures on the related financial statement item. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+We determined that the principal risks were in relation to: - management override of controls in relation to journals, management estimations and transactions outside the course of normal business; and - the significant accounting estimates in the financial statements, including those related to the valuation of level 2 and level 3 investments and the valuation of defined benefit net pension fund liabilities.

+Our audit procedures involved:

+- Evaluation of the design effectiveness of management controls over journals; - Analysis of the journals listing and determining the criteria for selecting high risk unusual journals; - Identification and testing of unusual journals made during the year and during the accounts production stage for appropriateness and corroboration; - Gaining an understanding of the accounting estimates and critical judgements applied by management and considered their reasonableness; and - Evaluating the rationale for any changes in accounting policies, estimates, or significant unusual transactions. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
 The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition, and did not identify any areas of non-compliance. - Assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's: - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government pensions sector - understanding of the legal and regulatory requirements specific to the Pension Fund including: - the provisions of the applicable legislation - guidance issued by CIPFA, LASAAC and SOLACE - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of: - the Pension Fund's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - the Authority's control environment, including the policies and procedures implemented by the Authority to ensure compliance with the requirements of the financial reporting framework.
+Also, the further removed non-compliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The team communications in respect of potential non-compliance with relevant laws and regulations, including the potential for fraud in revenue and expenditure recognition. - Our assessment of the appropriateness of the collective competence and capabilities of the engagement team included consideration of the engagement team's. - understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - knowledge of the local government pensions sector - understanding of the legal and regulatory requirements specific to the Pension Fund including: - the provisions of the applicable legislation - guidance issued by CIPFA, LASAAC and SOLACE - the applicable statutory provisions. - In assessing the potential risks of material misstatement, we obtained an understanding of: - the Pension Fund's operations, including the nature of its income and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - the Authority's control environment, including the policies and procedures implemented by the Authority to ensure compliance with the requirements of the financial reporting framework.